-Currently the PRC central government is proposing new rules that would allow PRC technology companies listed outside China to list on the mainland stock market through the creation of Chinese Depositary Receipts, or CDRs.
+The PRC central government once proposed rules that would allow PRC technology companies listed outside China to list on the mainland stock market through the creation of Chinese Depositary Receipts, or CDRs.
+It is uncertain if and when the CDR mechanism will be finalized and put in place.
 Once the CDR mechanism is in place, we might consider and be encouraged by the evolving PRC governmental policies to issue CDRs and allow investors to trade our CDRs on PRC stock exchanges.
 However, there are uncertainties as to whether a pursuit of CDRs in China would bring positive or negative impact on your investment in the ADSs.
+For example, our issuance of CDRs could result in dilution to our existing shareholders and cause the price of our ADSs to decline.
+There is no guarantee that the CDRs and the ADSs will be exchangeable at reasonable costs, or at all.
+We would incur additional costs as a result of operating as a public company in the PRC.
+Our management will be required to devote substantial time to compliance requirements, and we may be exposed to potential risks if we are unable to comply with these requirements.
+The exchanges in the U.S. and the PRC have different trading hours, trading characteristics, trading and listing rules, and investor bases.
+As a result of these differences, the trading prices of our ADSs and CDRs might not be the same, even allowing for currency differences.